 My CD key or unique identification doesn't work

-Tip: This document is for users having trouble entering their CD key, product key, or unique identification and not for users who have lost their unique identification number.
+This page is for users having trouble entering their CD key, product key, or unique identification and not for users who have lost their unique identification number.

 The unique identification number or CD key that comes included with the software or your computer should always work.
 However, there are different reasons that can cause the number not to work, as mentioned below.